Experienced Garfield County, CO, and Glenwood Springs Criminal Defense Attorney Ready To Fight For You

 If you intentionally or recklessly cause injury to another person with a deadly weapon, you could face second-degree assault charges.
 Second-degree assault is a grave crime with steep penalties.
 The only factor that separates second-degree from first-degree is that first-degree results in severe injuries to the victim.

 The penalty for second-degree assault in Colorado can be monumental.
 Because second-degree assault is a violent crime, you could face a mandatory prison sentence of 2 to 16 years if convicted.
 The court could also impose a fine of up to $500,000.
 A second-degree assault conviction is something you want to avoid at all costs.
-Hiring a Glenwood Springs criminal defense attorney is your best defense to assault in Colorado!
+Hiring a Glenwood Springs criminal defense attorney is your best defense against assault in Colorado!

 What Is 3rd-Degree Assault?